rust-cli/book/src/tutorial/output.md

 Second,
 it helps to acquire a lock on `stdout` (or `stderr`) and use `writeln!` to print to it directly.
-This prevents the system from locking an unlocking `stdout` over and over again.
+This prevents the system from locking and unlocking `stdout` over and over again.

 ```rust
 use std::io::{self, Write};